DeepModelingHackathon/Hackathon2021/README.md

 #### Goal:

-Investigate the post-hoc interpretability of descriptors in DeepMD-kit.
+1.Investigate the post-hoc interpretability of descriptors in water systems of different phases (i.e. descriptors of `O` and `H` in different phases, respectively) in DeepMD-kit.

+2.Requirements:

+(1)set `descriptor` as `se_a` and train **100w steps** per system, then make analysis for **5 self-chosen systems** (each system will take hours to train, so it’s better to start up early);

+(2)add `type_one_side` = `Fasle` of descriptor parameters in input.json, an example is provided here: [need_to_implement](), feel free to change other training parameters.

 #### Possible solution:

+1.This is a problem for people who prefer to do some analysis and may not require much change to the code and implementation.
-1.Design a method or utilize methods mentioned above to illustrate the interpretability of descriptors in DeepMD-kit;

-2.Possibly do some visualization;
+2.To get the basic score, you need to be familiar with the `se_a` descriptor in deepmd-kit and the reasons for its construction.
+Design a method or utilize methods mentioned above to illustrate the interpretability of descriptors in DeepMD-kit, possibly do some clustering or visualization;

+3.Feel free to do other relevant analysis and get the bonus score.

-3.**PaddlePaddle** provides various tools convenient for analysis and Interpretation:
+4.**PaddlePaddle** provides various tools convenient for analysis and Interpretation:
 >Interpretation [https://github.com/PaddlePaddle/InterpretDL](https://github.com/PaddlePaddle/InterpretDL)

 In addition, **if you choose PaddlePaddle, mentorship can be provided.**

+#### Get Start:
+You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `develop` branch is where you accomplish this project.
+You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `develop` branch.
+Be aware of **online tutorial of DeepMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeepMD-kit relevant projects.

+#### Dataset&Materials:
+1.Water systems in different phases: [need_to_implement]().

+#### Scoring point:
+1.The rationality and completeness of the analysis.

+2.The innovativeness of the analysis.

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment and the analysis results.
 <br>
 <br>
 ### A2.
 Analysis of information quantity and Model compression in DeepMD-kit